FREE SHIPPING on orders over $75 International: over $250

 Dong Ding Oolong

-Dong Ding oolong is produced in Nantou County, at a lower elevation than high mountain tea, about 600-800m.
-However, the Dong Ding area is constantly surrounded by mist, raising a wonderfully luscious tea.
+Dong Ding oolong is produced in Nantou County, at an elevation of 600-800 meters.
+However, the Dong Ding area is constantly shrouded in mist, which lends a wonderfully luscious character to the tea.

-Usually, Frozen Summit tea is lightly roasted.
-This adds a pleasant nutty taste to the final sip, kind of reminiscent of fresh-baked oatmeal cookies.
-This oolong tea is also sweet and slightly fruity.
+Frozen Summit tea is lightly to medium roasted.
+This adds a pleasant, nutty taste to the sip, reminiscent of fresh-baked oatmeal cookies.

 taiwanese tie guan yin